Paulo-Dandrea/Paulo-Dandrea/README.md

 - Git/GitHub

-Other tools that I know a little:
+Other tools I know a little:
 - Python
 - SQL and NoSQL
-- TDD
 - Agile